lostromos/lostromos/README.md

 **NOTE**: Under active development.
 Not ready for production usage.

+## Problem statement

+Lostrómos is a way to manage deployments through Custom Resources.
+This allows a user to harness the power and flexibility of the Kubernetes platform to more easily control resources through outside applications.

+WP Engine uses Lostrómos to customize deployments into GKE.
+As we spin up new clusters, we use another tool to monitor the google api for changes and update Custom Resources as they happen.
+Lostrómos watches for Custom Resources and applies a predefined template based on the information received.
+This allows us to deconstruct a larger service by deliniating based on functionality.
+Our applications now manage resources, and Lostrómos handles the deployments.

+## How it works

-Lostromos is a service that creates Kubernetes resources based on a Custom Resource endpoint in the Kubernetes API.
+Lostrómos is a service that creates Kubernetes resources based on a Custom Resource endpoint in the Kubernetes API.
 It is an implementation of the [Operator pattern](https://coreos.com/blog/introducing-operators.html) established by CoreOS.

-It creates resources using Go templates, using each Custom Resource as the values to use during templating.
-It also watches the CR endpoint for creates, updates, and deletes and reconciles the corresponding k8s resources.
+Lostrómos manages objects (pods, sets, jobs - anything that can be managed with a CRD) via Helm or Go templates, using values from Custom Resources as new events are captured from the Kubernetes API.
+It applies templates to the corresponding objects to reconcile with Kubernetes.

 It is intended to be deployed into a Kubernetes cluster.
 Its main configuration details are:

 - An API endpoint of a Custom Resource Definition to watch
 - A set of go templates to apply for each Custom Resource